Structure in Deep Reinforcement Learning: A Survey and Open Problems: Structure as Side Information

 \paragraph{Modularity in States and Goals} Modular decomposition of state spaces is primarily studied at high-level planning and state-abstractions for HRL methods \shortcite{kokel-icaps21a}.
+Approaches such as Q-decomposition~\shortcite{russel-icml03a,bouton-aamas19a} have explored agent design by communicating Q values learned by individual agents on parts of the state-action space to an arbitrator that suggests the following action.
 Additionally, the literature on skills has looked into the direction of training policies for individual parts of the state-space \shortcite{goyal-iclr20a}.
-Goals have been specifically considered in methods that either use goals as an interface between levels of hierarchy \shortcite{Kulkarni-neurips16,nachum-neurips18a,gehring-neurips21a}, or as outputs of task specification methods~\shortcite{jiang-neurips19a,illanes-icaps20a}.
+Similarly, partial models only make predictions or specific parts of the observation-action spaces in Model-Based settings~\shortcite{talvitie-neurips08,khetarpal-neurips21a}.
+Goals have been considered explicitly in methods that either use goals as an interface between levels of hierarchy \shortcite{Kulkarni-neurips16,nachum-neurips18a,gehring-neurips21a}, or as outputs of task specification methods~\shortcite{jiang-neurips19a,illanes-icaps20a}.

-\paragraph{Modularity in Actions} Modularity in action spaces refers to conditioning policies on learned action abstraction.
-The classic example of such methods belongs to the realm of the Options framework where policies are associated with temporal abstractions over actions~\shortcite{sutton-ai99a}.
+\paragraph{Modularity in Actions} Modularity in action spaces refers to conditioning policies on learned action abstractions.
+The classic example of such methods belongs to the options framework where policies are associated with temporal abstractions over actions~\shortcite{sutton-ai99a}.
 In HRL methods, learning and planning of the higher levels are based on the lower-level policies and termination conditions of their execution.

 \paragraph{Compositional Policies} Continual settings utilize policies compositionally by treating already learned policies as primitives.
-Such methods either feed these primitives to the discrete optimization problems for selection mechanisms or to continuous optimization settings involving ensembling~\shortcite{song-arxiv23a} and distillation~\shortcite{rusu-iclr16a}.
-Modularity in such settings manifests itself by construction and serves as a central factor in building solutions.
-Even though the final policy in such paradigms, obtained through ensembling, selection, and/or distillation, can be monolithic, the method of obtaining such policies is a purely distributed regime.
+Such methods feed these primitives to the discrete optimization problems for selection mechanisms or to continuous optimization settings involving ensembling~\shortcite{song-arxiv23a} and distillation~\shortcite{rusu-iclr16a}.
+Modularity in such settings manifests itself by construction and is a central factor in building solutions.
+Even though the final policy in such paradigms, obtained through ensembling, selection, and/or distillation, can be monolithic, obtaining such policies is a purely distributed regime.